kotserge/pinn-curriculum-learning/README.md

 ### Implementation

-- [ ] Add random sampling of points in dataset
 - [ ] Check for `TODO`'s in code
 - [ ] Clean-Up Code (e.g. remove unused imports, Keys, etc.)
 - [ ] `YAML`; some how reduce? maybe split sweeps and normal runs?